Evaluating LLM Agents on Automated Software Analysis Tasks: Evaluation

-Each agent exhibits a distinct failure profile (Figure~\ref{fig:cross_agent_themes}).
+Each agent exhibits a distinct failure profile.
 RAG-Agent and ExecutionAgent primarily fail during environment construction: RAG-Agent is dominated by Docker/build failures (60\%), reflecting its tendency to exhaust all 120 Dockerfile-generation iterations without learning from repeated build errors; ExecutionAgent is dominated by malformed LLM output (50\%), followed by Docker/build failures (20\%).
 The malformed-output failures are concentrated on DeepSeek-V3.2, which frequently returns empty responses that the framework cannot parse as valid tool calls, silently consuming cycles without progressing past environment setup.
-Mini-SWE-Agent fails at output quality and tool usage: Incorrect analysis results (48\%) and analysis tool misuse (44\%) dominate, as the agent often completes the workflow but produces inadequate analysis results or misuses the tool.
-Finally, \analysisagent has largely solved environment setup (only 7\% of its failures) and instead fails during tool invocation: Analysis tool misuse (50\%) is the leading cause, driven by incorrect WALA API usage, failed Infer build integration, and KLEE bitcode extraction failures.
+Mini-SWE-Agent fails at output quality and analysis tool usage: Incorrect analysis results (48\%) and analysis tool misuse (44\%) dominate, as the agent often completes the workflow but produces inadequate analysis results or misuses the analysis tool.
+Finally, \analysisagent has largely solved environment setup (only 7\% of its failures) and instead fails during analysis tool invocation: analysis tool misuse (50\%) is the leading cause, driven by incorrect WALA API usage, failed Infer build integration, and KLEE bitcode extraction failures.
 Two recurring signatures stand out: 33\% of failing runs involve compile-fix loops (3+ consecutive compilation errors without resolution) and 23\% include repeated validation rejections (5+ rejections); these thresholds describe observed behavior, not tuned parameters.

-\paragraph{Example: WALA on Closure (GPT-5-mini)} As an example, consider \analysisagent tasked with producing a WALA call graph for Google's Closure compiler.
-After resolving initial \emph{Docker/build failures} (42~cycles switching base images and building WALA from source), the agent entered a prolonged \emph{analysis tool misuse} loop: five cascading WALA API errors of a stale import, a static-vs-instance method confusion, a class-name format error, a missing application JAR in the analysis scope, and finally a JAR missing transitive dependencies.
-Each fix led to the next error, exemplifying the compile-fix loop pattern (observed in 33\% of failing runs).
-The trajectory consumed three attempts, ${\sim}$102~cycles, and \$1.37 of the \$\budgetCostCap{} per-task budget (including retries), showing how cascading errors drain resources.
+For example, WALA on Closure (GPT-5-mini) spends 42~cycles on Docker/build failures before entering a prolonged analysis tool misuse loop with five cascading WALA API errors; the trajectory consumes ${\sim}$102~cycles and \$1.37, exemplifying the compile-fix loop pattern observed in 33\% of failing runs.